surftrips.co

 Frequently asked

-La Bestia is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+La Bestia is a reef bottom, massive hollow deep-water slab left, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 La Bestia